 As Vanimar sports minorities from all across Beleriand.
 The former house members have arranged Orders in an attempt to give life to their age old traditions and disciplines, and to honour the countless Eldar who died in defence of their city and people.

-There are three major Houses in Vanimar, plus some auxiliaries.
+There are five major Houses in Vanimar, plus some auxiliaries.
 Here follows a little information about them, and about their leaders.

 The Order of Hammer in Bar-en-Vanimar was founded by Veryacano to honour Rog the Valiant and the House of Hammer's Wrath of Gondolin.
 The House of Hammer's wrath was the largest and most valiant house.
 They comprised of those blacksmiths who were not under Maeglin, as well as escaped thralls of Morgoth.
 They perished to the last Elf during the Fall of Gondolin.
 The sign of this people was the Stricken Anvil, and a hammer that smiteth sparks about it was set on their shields.